idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

                        computing_needs:Workstation
                        fiscal_year:2023

-This model of the MSRE utilizes MOOSE to create a 2D, RZ (cylindrical coordinates) mesh of the MSRE, Griffin to perform neutronics and resulting normalized power source [!citep](Javi23), and Pronghorn to perform medium-fidelity, coarse mesh thermal-hydraulics analysis of the core, upper plenum, pump, downcomer, and lower plenum [!citep](mau23).
+This model of the MSRE utilizes MOOSE to create a 2D, RZ (cylindrical coordinates) mesh of the MSRE.
+Griffin computes neutronics and resulting normalized power source [!citep](Javi23).
+Pronghorn perform medium-fidelity, coarse mesh thermal-hydraulics analysis of the core, upper plenum, pump, downcomer, and lower plenum [!citep](mau23).
+Griffin and Pronghorn are coupled via the `MultiApp` system.
 The parts of the MSRE loop are represented in [MSRE_pgh_mesh_blocks].
 The model is an axisymmetric model with the left vertical axis being the axis of symmetry.

-The fuel salt flows down the `Downcomer`, through the `Lower Plenum` and up into the `Core`, is collected at the `Upper Plenum` and finally is recycled through the `Pump`.
-Here a porous medium approach is used to model flow conditions in the core with a vertical porosity of 0.22283.
-No rugosity is assumed when computing the friction factor.
-An anisotropic friction source coefficient keeps the flow approximately 1-Dimensional.
+The fuel salt flows down the `Downcomer`, through the `Lower Plenum`, and up into the `Core`; then, it is collected at the `Upper Plenum`, and, finally, it is recycled through the `Pump`.
+A porous medium approach is used to model flow conditions in the core with a vertical porosity of `0.22283`.
+No rugosity is assumed when computing the friction factors.
+An anisotropic friction source coefficient keeps the flow approximately 1-Dimensional at the core.

 !media msr/msre/MSRE_pgh_mesh_blocks.png
        style=width:80%;margin-left:auto;margin-right:auto